 Alcohol is racist.
 It doesn’t treat people of different races equally.
 It discriminates against Asians.
 It’s often called the Asian or Oriental flushing reflex.

 A genetic intolerance to alcohol occurs most often among Asians.
 So it’s generally known as the Oriental flushing reflex.
 The term “flushing” refers to the bright reddening of the skin or flushing.
 This is from the dilation of the blood vessels.
 This occurs in the face, neck, shoulder.
 Sometimes it covers the entire body.

-Those who suffer this condition quickly experience various unpleasant physical reactions.
+Those who suffer this condition quickly have various unpleasant physical reactions.
 They do so after drinking even small amounts of alcohol.
-In addition to flushing, they can have rapid breathing, nausea, itching, drowsiness, strange sensations in the ears, and other symptoms.
+In addition to flushing, they can have rapid breathing, and nausea.
+Also itching, drowsiness, strange sensations in the ears, and other symptoms.